 They recommended a back route that would save both countless miles and hours of car travel.
 But did we mind taking a car ferry across the Shannon River?

 Umm … no. Actually, we loved the idea of driving on local roads in a foreign land.
 To us that sounded a bit like an adventure.

 The ferry dropped us near the town of Kilkee, a lovely little seaside resort town.
-Like most coastal towns it has a pretty harbor, filled with fishing boats.
+Like most coastal towns, it has a pretty harbor that is filled with fishing boats.
 The tide was out when we arrived and we could see lots of people on the beach.

 By the time we had arrived it was nearly lunchtime, so we stopped at a pub in town for a bite to eat and a necessary visit to the “loo.”
 As it turns out, that was a really smart move because once we left town all we could see were occasional houses dotting the landscape.